Newton polytope

+The Newton polytope of the short Weierstrass equation $y^2 = x^3 + ax + b$.
+The green points correspond to the powers of the polynomials in the equations.
+Since there is one integer interior lattice point, then the genus of the equation also equals to one.

 In mathematics, the Newton polytope is an integral polytope associated with a multivariate polynomial that can be used in the asymptotic analysis of those polynomials.
 It is a generalization of the KruskalNewton diagram developed for the analysis of bivariant polynomials.